mxashlynn/Yurivania-2/design/Notes.md

 		- Granite & Oak & Porcelain

 - This would mean~
-    - Drawing/Coloring 11 versions of the Hall
+    - Drawing, Coloring, and Wiring Up 16 versions of the New Wing.
-    - Wiring up 11 combinations

 ## Platrforming Regions